 Dermi Atlas Professional EULA

-IMPORTANT: This End-User License Agreement ("EULA") is a legal agreement between you ("Licensee" or "Customer") and Dermi Inc. ("Dermi") for the Dermi Atlas software, specifically including Dermi Atlas Professional and Dermi Atlas Manager (collectively, the "Software").
+IMPORTANT: This End-User License Agreement ("EULA") is a legal agreement between you ("Licensee" or "Customer") and Dermi Inc. ("Dermi") for the Dermi Atlas software, specifically including Dermi Atlas Professional, Dermi Atlas Manager, and the Dermi Atlas Companion iOS application (collectively, the "Software").

 BY INSTALLING OR USING THE SOFTWARE, YOU AGREE TO THESE TERMS.